-South Metropolitan Water Supply Authority ("SMWSA") and the Water Infrastructure Supply Efficiency Partnership ("WISE") - SMWSA is a municipal water authority in the State of Colorado organized to pursue the acquisition and development of new water supplies on behalf of its members, including the District.
-Pursuant to the SMWSA Participation Agreement with the District, we agreed to provide funding to the District in connection with its membership in the SMWSA.
-In July 2013, the District, together with nine other SMWSA members, formed an entity to enable its members to participle in a cooperative water project known as WISE and entered into an agreement that specifies each member's pro rata share of WISE and the members' rights and obligations with respect to WISE.
+South Metropolitan Water Supply Authority ("SMWSA") and the Water Infrastructure Supply Efficiency Partnership ("WISE") - SMWSA is a municipal water authority in the State of Colorado organized to pursue the acquisition and development of new water supplies on behalf of its members, including Rangeview.
+Pursuant to the SMWSA Participation Agreement with Rangeview, we agreed to provide funding to Rangeview in connection with its membership in the SMWSA.
+In July 2013, Rangeview, together with nine other SMWSA members, formed an entity to enable its members to participle in a cooperative water project known as WISE and entered into an agreement that specifies each member's pro rata share of WISE and the members' rights and obligations with respect to WISE.
 On December 31, 2013, the South Metro WISE Authority ("SMWA"), the City and County of Denver acting through its Board of Water Commissioners ("Denver Water") and the City of Aurora acting by and through its Utility Enterprise ("Aurora Water") entered into the Amended and Restated WISE Partnership - Water Delivery Agreement (the "WISE Partnership Agreement"), which provides for the purchase of certain infrastructure (pipelines, water storage facilities, water treatment facilities, and other appurtenant facilities) to deliver water to and among the 10 members of the SMWA, Denver Water and Aurora Water.
-We have entered into the Rangeview/Pure Cycle WISE Project Financing Agreement (the "WISE Financing Agreement"), which obligates us to fund the District's cost of participating in WISE.
-We anticipate that we will be investing approximately \$5.6 million during the next five fiscal years to fund the District's outfout the sole right to use and reuse the Distric's "7", which obligations in WISE, we will have the sole right to use and reuse the Distric's "7", which obligations in WISE, we will have the sole right to use and reuse the Distric's "7", which obligations in WISE, we will have the sole right to use and reuse the Distric's "7", whare of the WISE wa
+We have entered into the Rangeview/Pure Cycle WISE Project Financing Agreement (the "WISE Financing Agreement"), which obligates us to fund Rangeview's cost of participating in WISE.
+We anticipate that we will be investing approximately \$5.6 million during the next five fixed years to fund Rangeview's obligations in WISE.
+In exchange for funding Rangeview's obligations in WISE, we will have the sole right to use and reuse Rangeview's 7% share of the WISE water and infrastructure to provide water service to Rangeview's customers and to receive the revenue from such service.
+Upon completion in 2021, we expect to be entitled to approximately three million gallons per d